 Detector activation in a dwelling unit shall not activate signals in any other dwelling unit or common areas.

-Per the Massachusetts State Building Code 780 CMR sec.
-1029 (Building Code/BBRS), for 1 and 2 family houses: Sleeping rooms shall have at least one openable window or exterior door approved for emergency egress or rescue in each such room.
-The units shall be operable from the inside to a full clear opening without the use of a key or tool.
-Emergency escape windows shall have a sill height of not more than 44 inches above the floor to the opening.
+Sleeping rooms must have at least (1) operable emergency escape window or exterior door approved for emergency egress or rescue in each such room.
+These window units shall be operable from the inside to a full clear opening without the use of a key or special tool and open to a yard that leads to the public way.
+Emergency escape windows shall have a sill height of not more than 44” from finished floor to opening.

 You may take in up to three (3) boarders.